 - How long you want the mortgage to last

-This is known as an execution-only mortgage so the lender will write to you confirming you haven’t had advice or an assessment of whether the new mortgage is suitable for you, which you’ll need to confirm.
+This is known as an execution-only mortgage so the lender will write to you confirming you haven’t had advice or an assessment of whether the new mortgage is suitable for you, which you will need to confirm.